grep-michael/WordListReader/README.md

 # WordListReader

-concurrent library for reading from a wordList <br>
+Golang library for concurrently reading words from a word list

-primary use case is for making pentesting scripts <br>
+Designed to be used in devlopment of pentesting and enumeration tools

+### todo
+ - problem with tests sometimes failing. believed to be problem with tests and not library